Casey Health Care Center Ratings & Violations

 “Employees are required to immediately report any occurrences of potential/alleged mistreatment, neglect and abuse of residents…”

-If your spouse, parent or grandparent has been injured or died prematurely while residing at Casey Healthcare Center, call the Rosenfeld Injury Lawyers law firm now.
+If your spouse, parent or grandparent has been injured or died prematurely while residing at Casey Healthcare Center, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our Illinois nursing home attorneys can ensure your family receives the financial recompense they deserve for your loved one’s injuries.

 We encourage you and your family to contact our Cumberland County elder abuse law office today by calling 888 424-5757 to schedule your appointment for no-obligation case review.
 We do not ask for any upfront fee or retainer to handle your case to its successful resolution.